 If Your Hip Dislocates

-Dislocation of an artificial hip is uncommon, but may occur during the first 3 months after surgery.
-If the hip desktop out, it will happen in a fraction of a 2nd, without warning.
-If hip dislocation occurs you may have a “slipping feeling,” a popping sound, or see your affected leg get shorter and turn inward, causing pain in your thigh or knee.
+Dislocation of an artificial hip is uncommon, but may occur after surgery.
+It is most common in the first few months following surgery.
+If the hip dislocates out, it will happen in a fraction of a second, without warning.
+If hip dislocation occurs, you may have a “slipping feeling,” experience a popping sound, or see your affected leg get shorter and turn inward, causing pain in your thigh or knee.
 The dislocated hip may no longer be able to support weight.
-People usually know right away when a hip dislocation happens because you will feel severe pain in your groin and be unable to move your new hip fully.
+It is usually quite obvious when your hip dislocates because you will likely feel severe pain in your groin and be unable to move your new hip fully.
 If this happens to you, call 911.

-However, in rare cases the new joint can become just slightly dislocated presenting no symptoms.
+However, in rare cases, the new joint can dislocate without any significant pain or symptoms.
 If you think your hip has dislocated it is important that you seek medical attention as soon as possible.
 Call your surgeon right away.
-Do not try to stand up or walk with a dislocated hip—standing with a dislocated hip puts weight on the joint and could lead to more damage.
+Do not try to stand up or walk with a dislocated hip.
+Standing with a dislocated hip puts weight on the joint and could lead to more damage.
 Have someone call your surgeon right away.
-If you surgeon tells you to go to the hospital, call an ambulance to take you.
+If your surgeon tells you to go to the hospital, call an ambulance to take you.

-- The hip joint can be put back together by your surgeon.
-Light anesthesia and pain medication is used.
+- The hip joint can oftentimes be reduced without surgery (i.e. ball manipulated back into the socket).
+Light anesthesia and pain medication is often used.

-- A brace may be needed to prevent another dislocation.
+- A brace is usually placed afterwards to prevent another dislocation.
 This is common practice when the dislocation happened without an obvious reason.

 Questions About Hip Precautions